volodymyrhudyma/blog/content/blog/2020-09-27-default-vs-named-export-what-is-the-difference.md

 ## Summary

-In summary, named exports are used to export several values.
+In summary, named exports are used to export multiple values.

 During the import, it will be possible to use the same name to refer to the exported value.